Components in Nordcraft

 • Attributes: The interface for passing data into the component

-• Variables: Internal state and data management
+• Variables: Internal state and temporary data management

 • APIs: Connections to external services and data sources